 The country’s remoteness and lack of success curtailed any further activity until 2004 when Baraka Petroleum acquired an interest triggered by the construction of an oil pipeline from Chad through Cameroon which led to hopes of a similar pipeline from Mali through Algeria.

-Although there may be at least one active petroleum system in Mali the fact that no recent drilling has been conducted leads Globalshift to forecast no oil or gas production for at least the short and medium term.
+Although there may be at least one active petroleum system in Mali the fact that no recent drilling has been conducted leads Globalshift to forecast no potential oil or gas production, at least for the short and medium term.